Scollay Square: Culture

 Among the most famous (and infamous) of Scollay Square landmarks was the Old Howard Theatre, a grand theater which began life as the headquarters of a Millerite Adventist Christian sect which believed the world would end in October 1844.
 After the world failed to end on schedule, the building was sold in 1844 and reopened as a vaudeville and Shakespearean venue.
 Later, in the 1900s and 1910s, it would showcase the popular minstrel shows.

 By around the 1940s the Scollay Square area began to lose its vibrant commercial activity, and the Howard gradually changed its image and began to cater to sailors on leave and college students by including burlesque shows, as did other nearby venues such as the Casino Theater and Crawford House.
 "Always Something Doing" became the Old Howard's advertising slogan.
 The venue also showcased boxing matches with boxers including Rocky Marciano, and continued to feature slapstick vaudeville acts, from likes of The Marx Brothers and Abbott and Costello.

 But it was the success and prominence of the burlesque shows that brought the Old Howard down.
-In 1953, vice squad agents sneaked a home movie camera into the Old Howard, and caught Mary Goodneighbor on film doing her striptease for the audience.
+In 1953, vice squad agents snuck a home movie camera into the Old Howard, and caught Mary Goodneighbor on film doing her striptease for the audience.
 The film led to the closure of the theater, and it remained closed until it caught fire mysteriously in 1961.

 The square was also the home of Austin and Stone's Dime Museum.